-Stockholder proposals to be presented at the 2009 Annual Meeting of Stockholders, for inclusion in SIGA's proxy statement and form of proxy relating to that meeting, must be received by SIGA at its offices in New York, New York, addressed to the Secretary, not later than January 1, 2009.
-Such proposals must comply with SIGA's By-Laws and the requirements of Regulation 14A of the Securities Exchange Act of 1934 (the "Exchange Act").
+Stockholder proposals to be presented at the 2010 Annual Meeting of Stockholders, for inclusion in SIGA's proxy statement and form of proxy relating to that meeting, must be received by SIGA at its offices in New York, New York, addressed to the Secretary, not later than January 1, 2010.
+Such proposals must comply with SIGA's By-Laws and the requirements of Regulation 14A of the Exchange Act.